-One of the most important lessons I’ve learned through experimenting with all these different tools is that sometimes, less truly is more.
+One of the most important lessons I’ve learned through experimenting with these different tools is that sometimes, less is more.
 Things don’t have to be so complicated.
 I’d love to share with you what I’ve learned so far so that you can keep doing what you do, but better.